Birds inspire our artwork with their colors, beauty and grace. These paintings of birds display their wonders and diversity.

 This bird is amazing with its outstanding colors and patterns on their head especially.
 What fun it was painting this unusual bird.

-One time I kept seeing a Downy Woodpecker on the pine trees when I
+I like to walk in the mornings when everything is clean and crisp.
+One time I kept seeing a Downy Woodpecker on the pine trees when I walked by every morning.

 Finally, I told my husband, I think it